pubnub/swift/README.md

 > Note: Replace `YOUR_TARGET_NAME` with your target's name.

-In the directory containing your `Podfile`. execute the following:
+In the directory containing your `Podfile` execute the following:

 ```bash
 pod install